mlfoundations/model-soups/README.md

 ```bash
 python main.py --download-models --eval-individual-models --uniform-soup --greedy-soup --plot --data-location <where data is stored> --model-location <where models are stored>
 ```

+### Questions

+If you have any questions please feel free to raise an issue.
+If there are any FAQ we will answer them here.

 ## Citing